Nichakorn-b/SOIL-React/README.md

 - Leave reviews for products you've purchased.

 # Credit
-This website is a collaboration between Thanapon Tidhnavy and Nichakorn Biamukda
+This website is a collaboration between Nichakorn Biamukda and Thanapon Tidhnavy.